encoredev/encore/docs/develop/api-schemas.md

 ```

-and marshalled to this response
+And marshalled to this response:

 ```output
 HTTP/1.1 200 OK